The ScheduleOnce Service Level Agreement (SLA)

 Nonetheless, as with any cloud software, downtime still occurs.
 There are two types of downtime.

 Planned downtime is typically required for new releases so we can deploy our latest features.
 Planned downtime is always performed during off-peak hours and published in advance to prepare our customers for the downtime.
-Planned downtime usually lasts 30 - 60 minutes and occurs on Saturdays, between 1:00 AM – 6:00 AM Eastern Time.
+Planned downtime usually lasts 30 - 60 minutes and typically occurs on Saturdays, between 12:00 AM – 6:00 AM Eastern Time.
 Planned downtime occurs 6 - 8 times a year in line with the frequency of our releases.

 Even with the best intentions, unplanned downtime and service issues can sometimes occur.
 Unplanned downtime is usually the result of a third-party service failure or unexpected complications in our releases.
 In these cases, we report such incidents to our customers as quickly as possible (usually within a few minutes) and make every effort to resolve them as fast as we can.
 During unplanned downtime, we continually update our customers on the progress that is being made towards a resolution.